Back To All

 These are only some of the benefits of a good DX.
 There are several other advantages that organizations can reap from investing in a good developer experience, such as:

-There are some factors that can have a negative impact over Developer Experience and can influence the way a developer perceives the overall interaction with using or building software.
-While the objective is to constantly try to improve DX, in order to do so, you first need to understand where issues arise in this department.
+There are some factors that can have a negative impact over DX and can influence the way a developer perceives the overall interaction with using or building software.
+While the objective is to constantly try to improve developer experience DX, to do so, you first need to understand where issues arise in this department.
 Here are some of the challenges that decrease the quality of DX:

-1. Lack of collaboration – developers face many challenges in their day-to-day life when trying to come up with proper solutions for quality code writing that won’t result in accumulation of tech debt.
+Developers face many challenges in their day-to-day life when trying to come up with proper solutions for quality code writing that won’t result in accumulation of tech debt.
 A healthy work culture must encourage them to make decisions and give them the knowledge it’s ok to make mistakes or ask when they need help.
-In the absence of a general sense of safety or a collaborative environment, the developers’ motivation and efficiency can decrease over time, along with the overall Developer Experience.
+In the absence of a general sense of safety or a collaborative environment, the developers’ motivation and efficiency can decrease over time, along with the overall Developer workflow.
 To address this challenge, Waydev’s code review workflow dashboard provides a solution and enables you to offer a collaborative work-environment.

 Understanding a concept is possible if you can identify its main elements, define, and measure said notion.
 While the first part is rather straightforward, when it comes to measuring DX, things seem a bit more complicated.
 After all, measuring something that’s generally subjective, such as someone’s experience, is no easy task.
 However, there are a number of metrics that can help you assess DX: